 Orange Line Brewery Guide: Craft Beer from Malden to Forest Hills

-The complete guide to riding the MBTA Orange Line for craft beer: Idle Hands and Faces in Malden, Night Shift at North Station, Democracy Brewing downtown, Drawdown in Roxbury, Three Sips and Samuel Adams in Jamaica Plain, and Distraction in Roslindale.
+The complete guide to riding the MBTA Orange Line for craft beer: Idle Hands and Faces in Malden, Night Shift at North Station, Samuel Adams and Democracy Brewing downtown, Drawdown and Samuel Adams in Jamaica Plain, Long Live in Roxbury, and Distraction in Roslindale.
+Fact-checked against brewery sites and press.

 Craftbevia Team

 The Orange Line runs from Oak Grove in Malden all the way to Forest Hills in Jamaica Plain, threading through some of the most brewery-dense neighborhoods in Boston along the way.
-What makes it remarkable for a beer crawl is the sheer variety: you can start the afternoon with meticulous German lagers in Malden, swing through a waterfront taproom by North Station, grab a worker-owned pub pour downtown, settle into an unpretentious Roxbury neighborhood bar, and finish among the community taprooms of Jamaica Plain and Roslindale — all without ever touching a steering wheel.
+What makes it remarkable for a beer crawl is the sheer variety: you can start the afternoon with meticulous German lagers in Malden, swing through a waterfront taproom by North Station, grab a worker-owned pub pour downtown, and finish among the community taprooms of Jamaica Plain, Roxbury, and Roslindale — all without ever touching a steering wheel.

 Malden Center: Two Breweries, One Station